cozygene/albi/README.md

 * `samples` - Number of random bootstrap samples to use for estimation.
 Default is 1000.
 * `save_dist_filename` - Filename at which to save the estimated distributions.

 One scenario at which the distributions may be useful in themselves, is using the boundary probabilities (0 and 1) for a preliminary assessment of CIs.
-This follows from the reasoning that narrow CIs translate to narrow boundary probabilities (see paper for more details).
+This follows from the reasoning that narrow CIs translate to small boundary probabilities (see paper for more details).
 To calculate only the boundary probabilities, use `--distribution_precision 1`.

 ### 2. Creating CIs from a file with pre-estimated distributions